RubixML/Colors/README.md

 ## Tutorial

 ### Introduction
 In machine learning, synthetic data are often used to test an estimator and to augment a small dataset with more training data.
-In this tutorial we'll use synthetic data to train and test a Gaussian Mixture Model (GMM) to determine the color of a sample.
+In this tutorial we'll use synthetic data to train and test a K Means clusterer to group samples by their color.

 > **Note:** The source code for this example can be found in the [train.php](https://github.com/RubixML/Colors/blob/master/train.php) file in project root.

 ### Generating the Data
 Rubix ML provides a number of [Generators](https://docs.rubixml.com/en/latest/datasets/generators/api.html) which can output a dataset in a particular shape and dimensionality.
 For this example project, we are going to generate [Blobs](https://docs.rubixml.com/en/latest/datasets/generators/blob.html) of colors using their red, green, and blue (RGB) values as the features.
-The [Agglomerate](https://docs.rubixml.com/en/latest/datasets/generators/agglomerate.html) generator will combine and label the individual color generators to form a dataset consisting of all 10 colors.
+The [Agglomerate](https://docs.rubixml.com/en/latest/datasets/generators/agglomerate.html) generator will combine and label the individual color generators to form a [Labeled](https://docs.rubixml.com/en/latest/datasets/labeled.html) dataset consisting of all 10 colors.

 ```php
 use Rubix\ML\Datasets\Generators\Agglomerate;